jessepav/lacygoill-wiki-backup/vim/vim9.md

     var loaded = true

-Also in an optional argument in a  function's header, if the default value is an "irreducible" scalar:
+Also in an  optional argument in a  function header, if the default  value is an "irreducible" scalar:

     def Func(name = 123)